gwu-libraries/scholarspace-hyrax/README.md

 }
 ```

  * Configure colors.
 As the admin user, go to the admin dashboard --> Settings --> Appearance.
-Set the Header background color to `004165`
+Set the Header background color to `004165` (You will need to select the color sliders, then RGB sliders, then enter the hex code in the Hex Color # box.)

  * Also under Settings, add back Pages and Content Blocks